keshavbansal11/Automatic-Temporary-Files-Cleaner/README.md

 If you double click the BAT file, it will run the script.

-If you want to make it run by default at start-up, then follow the steps below.
+If you want to make it run by default at every start-up, then follow the steps below.

 1. Download the CleanTemp.BAT file from the repository.
 2. Open Windows Run or WIN+R, type "shell:startup" without quotes.